Head Lice: 11 Tips That Parents Are Itching To Know

-Over-the-counter (OTC) treatments (called pediculicides) come in a variety of shampoos and cream rinses.
+Over-the-counter (OTC) treatments (called pediculicides) come in a variety of shampoos, cream rinses or lotions.
 OTC products available for lice treatment include:

-- Pyrethroids, such as piperonyl butoxide / pyrethrins topical (brand names include: A-200, Pronto, R&C, RID Shampoo, Triple X, others)
+- Pyrethroids, such as piperonyl butoxide / pyrethrins topical (brand names include: A-200, Pronto, R and C, RID Shampoo, Triple X, Licide, others)

 - Permethrin 1% (brand names include: Nix Cream Rinse, Nix Ultra, others)

-Very long hair may require a second bottle for full coverage.
-A repeat treatment may be needed after 7 to 9 days to kill any newly hatched lice (follow directions and timing on the individual product).
+For some products, a repeat treatment may be needed after 7 to 9 days to kill any newly hatched lice (follow directions and timing on the individual product).
 Use a metal nit (lice egg) comb instead of plastic one, if possible.

-- Pyrethrins/piperonyl butoxide (RID, A-200, Pronto, R&C, Triple X, others): Use only if 2 years of age and older; side effects: skin irritation.
-Pyrethrins are pyrethroid extracts from the chrysanthemum.
-Per the CDC, pyrethrins kill only live lice, not the eggs.
+- As noted by CDC, pyrethrins kill only live lice, not the eggs.
 A second treatment is recommended 9 to 10 days after the first treatment to kill any newly hatched lice before they can produce new eggs.
-Don't use pyrethrins if you're allergic to chrysanthemums.
-If you're allergic to ragweed, ask doctor before use, as it may cause breathing difficulty.

-- Permethrin 1% (Nix Products, others): Use only if 2 months of age and older; side effects: skin irritation.
-Permethrin is a synthetic pyrethroid similar to naturally occurring pyrethrins.
-Per the CDC, permethrin kills live lice but not unhatched eggs.
+- Like pyrethrins , permethrin kills live lice but not unhatched eggs.
 Permethrin may continue to kill newly hatched lice for several days after treatment.
 However, a second treatment often is necessary on day 9 to kill any newly hatched lice before they can produce new eggs.
-If you're allergic to ragweed, ask your doctor before use.
-However, a report from Devore, et al states that permethrin is less allergenic than pyrethrins and does not cause allergic reactions in individuals with plant allergies.

 What If OTC Products Don't Work for Head Lice?

-- Spinosad (Natroba): Approved for use if 6 months or older; reapply at 7 days only if live lice still seen.
-Side effects: skin or eye irritation.
+Spinosad 0.9% (Natroba topical suspension): Approved for use if 6 months or older.
+It kills live lice as well as unhatched eggs, so retreatment is usually not needed.
+Reapply after 7 days only if live lice still seen.
+Nit combing is not required Side effects: skin or eye irritation, redness.

-Worried that others in the house may have contracted head lice?
-All household members should be examined for head lice, and treated at the same time if needed.
+Are you worried that others in the house may have contracted head lice?
+All household members should be examined for head lice and treated at the same time if needed.
+Anyone who sleeps in the same bed as someone with head lice should be treated even if lice or eggs are not seen.
 No need to treat your household pets; dogs or cats cannot transmit human lice.

-In fact, lice cannot live off of the scalp for longer than 48 hours, so gather and wash items used recently.
-To kill lice and eggs from clothes and bedsheets, you can use one of 3 methods:
+In fact, lice cannot live off of the scalp for longer than 48 hours, so gather and wash items used in the last two days.
+To kill lice and eggs from clothes, stuffed animals, and bedsheets, you can use one of 3 methods:

-- Use hot water and the high heat cycle when drying.
+- Use hot, soapy water (at least 130 degrees F or 54.4 degrees C) and the high heat cycle when drying.

 - Seal items in a plastic bag for 2 weeks.

-- Vacuum furniture and floors to remove stray hairs that may contain nits.
-Soak combs and brushes in very hot water for 5-10 minutes.
+Vacuum furniture and floors to remove stray hairs that may contain nits.
+Soak combs, brushes, and hair accessories in very hot, soapy water for 5 to 10 minutes.
 Household spraying with insecticides is not recommended.